 12 nights in Fitzroy Crossing, Western Australia

-Meet with client to understand their business idea from which students develop a business plan.
-Your chance to meet with locals and visit communities and social enterprises, as invited.
-Visit five cultural heritage sites:
+Meet with clients to understand their business idea from which students develop a business plan.
+You will be able to meet with locals and visit communities and social enterprises, as invited.
+As part of the tour, students will sisit five cultural heritage sites:

 - Danggu (Geikie) Gorge